-Development at Tonbridge Grammar School
+Development and Alumni at Tonbridge Grammar School

 On 24th January 2015 the School celebrated its 110th Birthday and the 10th Anniversary of the IB Diploma – our first cohort was 2006.
 Our alumni shared their news and stories and Rosemary 2015 - named after the first ever school magazine - was published in time for Foundation Day on 4 July 2015.
 These are now firm fixtures in the School and Alumni calendars.

 In January 2016 we celebrated the twenty-fifth anniversary of the Motet Choir, directed by Mr Adrian Pitt.
 TGS alumni sang together, shared memories invited patrons to found a Motet Music Society.